multiformats/website/content/index.md

 stars = "multiformats/multiformats"
 +++

-> ## Self-describing values for Future-proofing and taking over the world
+> ## Self-describing values for Future-proofing and taking over the world, one multiformat at a time

 Every choice in computing has a tradeoff.
 This includes formats, algorithms, encodings, and so on.
 And even with a great deal of planning, decisions may lead to breaking changes down the road, or to solutions which are no longer optimal.
 Allowing systems to evolve and grow is important.